 This seems obvious, but it's easy to forget and you'll wish you did if you don't.
 Check for typos and make sure all your links work correctly.
 Ask for feedback on the layout as it helps to get a second pair of eyes to spot things you didn’t notice.

-Measure Your Performance
+12) Measure Your Performance

-ChildCareCRM has a report that can show you how many people read your email and whether they clicked links within the email.
-Automated emails get higher click rates than broadcast emails, so set your business rules to catch people at the right moment when they are ready to act.
-Most people check their email first thing in the morning, so the afternoon is the best time to check how many people opened and clicked.
+ChildcareCRM has a report that can show you how many people read your email and whether they clicked links within the email.
+Automated emails get higher click rates than broadcast emails, so build your workflow automations to catch people at the right moment - when they are ready to enroll or schedule a tour.